Algebraicity of the Metric Tangent Cones and Equivariant K-stability: General case of log Fano cones

 \begin{prop} Let $(\mathcal{X}, \cD,\xi_0; \eta)$ be a weakly special test configuration of a log Fano cone singularity $(X, D, \xi_0)$.
 Then we can find a special test configuration $(\cX',\cD',\xi_0;\eta')$ and a positive integer $m$ such that

-and the strict inequality holds if $(\cX,\cD,\xi_0; \eta)$ is not a special test configuration. \end{prop} \begin{proof} We know the weakly special test configuration is induced by a $T$-equivariant morphism $\mu\colon Y\to X$, such that the reduced exceptional divisor $E$ is antiample over $X$ and $(Y,E+\mu_*^{-1}D)$ is log canonical (see Lemma \ref{l-tc}).
+and the strict inequality holds if $(\cX,\cD,\xi_0; \eta)$ is not a special test configuration. \end{prop} \begin{proof} By Lemma \ref{l-tc}, the weakly special test configuration is induced by a $T$-equivariant morphism $\mu\colon Y\to X$, such that the reduced exceptional divisor $E$ is anti-ample over $X$ and $(Y,E+\mu_*^{-1}D)$ is log canonical.
 Suppose $(\cX,\cD,\xi_0;\eta)$ is not special, then $(Y,E+\mu_*^{-1}D)$ is not plt.
 Therefore, by \cite[Proposition 2.10]{LX16}, we can find a $T$-equivariant Koll\'ar component $S$ over $x\in (X,D)$ such that its log discrepancy with respect to $(Y,E+\mu_*^{-1}D)$ is 0.
-So it gives a special test configuration $(\mathcal{X}',\cD',\xi_0; \eta')$ and the base change factor $m$ (which we omit from now on) corresponds to a multiple such that the coefficient of $S$ in the pull back of $mE$ is integral.
+Denote by $\mu'\colon Y'\to X$ the plt blow extracting precisely $S$.
+So by Lemma \ref{l-tc} again, it gives a special test configuration $(\mathcal{X}',\cD',\xi_0; \eta')$ and the base change factor $m$ (which we omit from now on) corresponds to a multiple such that the coefficient of $S$ in the pull back of $mE$ is integral.